docsforadobe/javascript-tools-guide/docs/integrating-xml/the-xml-object.md

 > ...
 > ```

-When this namespace is defined, the simple statement `bookstoreXML.book` no longer returns “The Wonderful Wizard of Oz”, because that book is no longer in the default namespace.
+When this namespace is defined, the simple statement `bookstoreXML.book` no longer returns "The Wonderful Wizard of Oz", because that book is no longer in the default namespace.
 To access that book, you must define a [Namespace object](xml-object-reference.md#namespace-object) for the namespace, and use it to access the element.

 For example, this JavaScript code creates a [Namespace object](xml-object-reference.md#namespace-object) for the namespace defined in the